ServeMotor/audiologiks_kaiwa/index.md

 Questions to ask when planning to start a Service Management team
 ### Why are you thinking of implementing a Service Management function?

-To improve the handling, prevention, and reporting of IT incidents so as the reduce costs to the organization.
+- To improve the handling, prevention, and reporting of IT incidents so as the reduce costs to the organization.

 ### What are the goals of implementing or Starting Service Management

+- Starting a Service Management team can help improve support for IT Services, or start to baseline current standards for services.

 ### What services will be in scope of a Service Management function?

+- Critical infrastructure services that supprt customers should be in scope.
+Service Managers can communicate with customers and other stakeholders about major incidents and incident reporting, and follow up actions.

 ### Is there a service or services whose performance can be improved?

+- Business critical services that customers use should be checked for incident frequency and what if any root cause analysis trends have been checked.

 ### What will be the benefit of the improvement?

+- If an SLA isn't in effect, a Service Management program will allow an SLA level to be set.
+Customer satisfaction can be improved via reviewing current rate of incidents and improvements.

 ### What is the current state of the service or process?
 ### What is the impact of not having service management?
 ### What are the perceived downsides of implementing service management?